Reviewed by: N.N. Light’s Book Heaven https://bit.ly/2Jh43EO

 The other main character is Rafe Bradstone who had an unfortunate and abusive childhood and has many scars and wounds that still fester with the cruelty of his upbringing.

 Owl Manor will appear with an air of grandeur and foreboding in it’s majestic yet dark beauty and many, many stone owls adorn this mansion inside and outside.
-You must read this book youself, to find out the why the owls have become the name of Owl Manor.
+You must read this book yourself, to find out the why the owls have become the name of Owl Manor.

 I was mesmerized by the storytelling and beautiful writing that Zita Harrison has created in this book.
 I haven’t read a gothic novel in many years and this book captured all the eerie and dark emotions with slow building suspense that was exceptionally gratifying.